Welwyn Garden City: Economy

 The Shredded Wheat factory as it was in 2007 while still in operation.
 The landmark Shredded Wheat sign, visible from trains arriving in Welwyn Garden City, has now been removed.

 Welwyn Garden City was once well known as the home of the breakfast cereal Shredded Wheat, formerly made by Nabisco.
 With its large white silos, the disused Nabisco Shredded Wheat Factory is a landmark on rail routes between London and the north of England.
 The factory, designed by de Soissons and built in 1924 by Peter Lind & Company, is a Grade II listed building.
 Production moved to the Cereal Partners factory at Staverton, Wiltshire in 2007 when the owner, Nestlé, decided that the factory required significant and prohibitive investment, due to the age of the building.
 Tesco applied to build a supermarket on the site, but planning permission was refused by the local authority in January 2012 after significant public protest.
 In December 2018, the newly renamed "Wheat Quarter" area had planning permission approved for complete area redevelopment, consisting of 1,454 units, mainly homes, as well as office, retail and community uses.

+Griffin Place, formerly the Roche Products factory, built in 1938, named "Building of the Year" by The Architects' Journal in 1939.

+The former Roche Products Factory on Broadwater Road is one of the town's earliest remaining industrial buildings.
+Built in 1938 and designed in the International Modernist style by the Swiss architect Otto Rudolf Salvisberg, it was named "Building of the Year" by The Architects' Journal in 1939, it served as Roche's UK headquarters and factory until 2005, and is now Grade II listed and converted into residential apartments under the name Griffin Place.

 The former supermarket chain Fine Fare had its head office in the town at one time, as did ICI's Plastics Division.

 Xerox formerly had offices in the town which opened in April 1995, but it closed in 2016 to make way for housing.

 There is a Sainsbury's and a Waitrose in the town centre, and a Morrisons in Panshanger.

 Welwyn Garden City's proximity to London makes it a convenient commuter town.